-Perhaps, talking about professional video game localization sounds like Greek to us.
-Especially because the basic skills to work in this field are unknown.
-In this post, we are going to discuss them and solve some of the doubts that may arise: if we need to know how to program to work with the files to be translated, if we have to be gamers, what languages we need to know, how to become a professional in this field, and so on.
+Perhaps, talking about professional video game localization sounds like Greek to to most of the people.
+Especially because the basic skills to work in this field are generally unknown to the avarage person.
+In this post, we are going to discuss them and solve some of the doubts that may arise:

 Year on year, the number of video games being produced and subsequently translated is increasing, as the offer is growing and varying for all types of audiences.
-More and more people, regardless of age or gender, are investing their time in these games —mostly during the last months with the pandemic.
+More and more people, regardless of age or gender, are investing their time in gaming, to have an escape from everyday life.

 Due to this boom, the demand for professional translators specialized in video games has grown.
-In the same way, this field could be one of the most attractive for new younger translators who are enticed to this topic.
+In the same way, this field could be one of the most attractive for new young translators, who are enticed to this topic.
 It is likely that many of them have spent several moments of their childhood or adolescence enjoying and laughing while playing a video game alone or with friends.

 But… how to become a good video game localizer?
 Read on:

 The great virtue of video game localization is that you don’t need to have three degrees or study for many years.
 In order to specialize in this field, it is simply recommended to know at least two languages by heart and being a native speaker of the target language, love playing video games and most likely follow a course dedicated to videogame localization.

 Many translators dedicate thousands of hours in finishing their technical, medical or engineering studies in order later make the leap to translation.
 But being a localizer requires playing, that’s about it.
 It is especially important not to play only one type of game.
 Combining role-playing games with platformers and/or sports games with strategy games stretches your potential area of expertise.